 Construction activities associated with the proposed project would have the potential to generate air emissions, TAC emissions, and odor impacts.
 Assumptions for the phasing, duration, and required equipment for the construction of the proposed project were obtained from the project applicant.
-The construction activities for the proposed project are anticipated to include: grading of approximately 9.14 acres; paving of a parking lot with 220 trailer parking spaces; and application of architectural coatings (parking lot striping).
+The construction activities for the proposed project are anticipated to include: grading of approximately 9.18 net-acres; construction of 78 single-family residential dwelling units; paving of a parking lot with 43 guest parking spaces; and application of architectural coatings.
+The grading phase is anticipated to include approximately 8,339 cubic yards of export.
 See Appendix B for more details.
-No import or export of material is anticipated during grading.

-The proposed project is anticipated to start construction no sooner than the beginning of November 2021 and being completed in January 2022.
-The project is anticipated to be operational in 2022.
+The proposed project is anticipated to start construction no sooner than the beginning of January 2023 taking approximately 2.5 years (~30 months) to complete with completion estimated by early July 2025.
+The project is anticipated to be operational in 2025.